fwong03/celery/docs/userguide/tasks.rst

     from .module import foo  # GOOD!

-If you want to use Celery with a project already using these patterns extensively and you don't have the time to refactor the existing code then you can consider specifying the names explicitly instead of relying on the automatic naming:
+If you want to use Celery with a project already using these patterns extensively and you don't have the time to refactor the existing code, consider specifying the names explicitly instead of relying on the automatic naming:

 .. code-block:: python